 Adding a hill to your sprints is better than running on a flat plane if one is near you.
 You can always use a running parachute or weighted vest if a hill is not near.
 The goal is to add resistance to your running workouts.
 Resistance Training is one of the fastest ways to build muscle.

 Hitting the gym is a great way to complement your running workout.
 The strengthened muscles can protect your joints from injury caused by the repeated impact of running.

 ● Never forget to take a rest

-Rest is always essential when exercising, as it can help your muscles to recover and build.
-Just like your workout, know how much time you plan to rest between and after workouts.
+Rest is essential when exercising, as it can help your muscles recover and build.
+Like your workout, know how much time you plan to rest between and after workouts.
 There is a correlation between work, rest, and growth.
-A good workout challenges muscles and activates muscle growth, but it is during rest that the muscles grow.
+A good workout challenges muscles and activates muscle growth, but during rest, the muscles grow.

 ● Eat enough protein